petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 Van Blokland lectured at the Academy of Arts in Arnhem (1984 – 1989), at the Royal Academy of Arts in The Hague (1988 – present) and at the Master Institute of AKV St. Joost in Den Bosch (2010 - present).

-Van Blokland received the Charles Peignot Award for typography of AtypI, the Association Typographique International, in 1988 and was Board Member from 1996 to 2003.
+Van Blokland received the Charles Peignot Award for typography of ATypI, the Association Typographique International, in 1988 and was Board Member from 1996 to 2003.

 He was co-founder and CTO for The Health Agency, publisher of online health information, from 2001 to 2006.